 Applicants for a research grant may be citizens of any country.
 While almost all recipients of our research grant possess a Ph.D., M.D., or equivalent degree, there are no formal degree requirements for the grant.
 The grant, however, may not be used to support research undertaken as part of the requirements for a graduate degree.
 Applicants need not be affiliated with an institution of higher learning, although most are college or university professors.

 Applications are submitted online.
+The online application will be available beginning August 1st.
 Applicants will first create a login account and will then be able to access detailed guidelines and the online application.
 Applicants can also view the guidelines only, without logging in and without starting an application, through the second link below.